 The weight that was on her shoulders and how she dealt with it was inspiring, although I may have been the only one that knew it.
 She never complained, she was self-motivated, and even though it often should have been her looking for help, she was always focused on helping those around her.

 It was a simple thing for me to do, but it meant the world to me that she knew I was someone she could rely on.
-I’m sure it meant a lot to her too, that there was someone in her life she could count on to always be there on those occasions that nobody else was.
+I’m sure it meant a lot to her too.
+That there was someone in her life she could count on to always be there on those occasions when nobody else was.

 As teachers, we may honestly be the only person that is there for some of these kids in our classes or even other classes.
-I actually had a student from another class come in during recess several times last year asking if I’d teach her how to divide.
+I actually had a student from another class come in during recess several times last year asking if I’d help them with their division.

 When listing reasons to stay I couldn’t leave out my team!
 I’m blessed at my school to have a fourth-grade team that believes that not just the students in our own classes are our students, but they are all our students.
 We all have different talents and we make sure everyone in our grade gets to benefit from all of them.